Getting Started

 Being a guest on a podcast is a 2-way bargain!
 I share your episode and your links and stuff, in the expectation that you will put as much effort into sharing your episode to your audience and followers.
 Then we both grow our audience and followers and visibility.

-I spend over 8 hours working on each episode, and more time sharing and producing content to share on social media.
+I spend well over 10 hours working on each episode, as well as time sharing and producing content to share on social media.

 In addition to the podcast blog post on the Stitchery Stories website, which has a gallery of your images plus all your links and other related stuff too.